Roxanne Perez: Personal life

-Gonzalez is of Latino descent.
-She was born to a Puerto Rican father and a Mexican mother.
+Gonzalez was born to a Puerto Rican father and a Mexican mother, and she identifies herself as Latina.
 Speaking with BT Sport in December 2022, she mentioned that wrestling helped her dealing with anxiety and depression.
 In an interview with Metro.co.uk in May 2023, Gonzalez explained that she always wanted to bring the subject of mental health to wrestling and shared her thoughts about it.
+Gonzalez is a Alexander High School alumna.
+She is in a relationship with professional wrestler Beau Morris, better known by his ring name Drake Moreaux.